Trackwork Handbook

 2. Watch out for S-curves.

-Also, it’s easy to forget that the diverging route of a turnout located at a module end may create an undesirable S-curve when mated to an adjoining module.
+In addition to what has been written above, it’s easy to forget that the diverging route of a turnout located at a module end may create an undesirable S-curve when mated to an adjoining module.
 Following the Free-mo standard, maintain the 6” straight track between the end of a module and the switch points of the first turnout on the module that is intended for use by mainline trains (e.g., a turnout leading to a mainline siding).
 NorCalF permits switch points that are closer than 6" from the end of a module if the turnout leads to a spur, yard lead or other track not intended for use by mainline trains, but other groups may not permit this.

 Frog #